Any racking used in the workplace should be designed specifically for the size, shape and weight of the products being stored.

 Workers should report any damage to a supervisor immediately so it can be inspected and assessed.
 Damage should be recorded – eg coloured stick-on tags used to show the location and level of damage.
 See figure 3.

 The work health and safety legislation requires that plant and structures (including racking) are without risks to health and safety.
 To ensure this, racking should be inspected regularly to confirm its integrity.
-For guidance on inspections, refer to AS 4084: Steel storage racking.
+For guidance on inspections, refer to AS 4084: Steel storage racking - available from our Library.

 When doing inspections, consider the following questions: